 If you are crushed or are tossed around in a motorcycle accident, you can fracture or break your spine bones or vertebra.
 If you fracture your vertebra, you may be put into a body cast for some period of time.
 You may also need spinal surgery to fuse the broken bones of the spine together.

 Spinal injuries are often serious and permanent in nature.
 It is important to be seen by an orthopedic doctor who treats spinal accident victims.
 If you are suffering from a spine injury, you will most likely be referred to a neurologist who will diagnose and treat your related nerve damage or damage to the spinal cord.
-Learn more about your spinal injury in a free consultation with Bucks County, Mercer County and Philadelphia spine injury lawyer, Michael L. Saile, Jr. Proper medical treatment of a spine injury is critical to your recovery.
+Learn more about your spinal injury in a free consultation with Bucks County, Mercer County and Philadelphia spine injury lawyer, Caterina Saile, Esq.
+Proper medical treatment of a spine injury is critical to your recovery.